ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 5:

-event n/editing event as assignment l/com2 d/01/05/20 1200 - 1400 c/No comment
+edit 1event n/editing event as assignment l/com2 d/01/05/20 1200 - 1400 c/No comment

 Expected Output: An error message indicating that newly edited task should have the same task type as task selected to be edited.